Frequently Asked Questions

 How long will therapy take?

 It depends on your goals.
-I want you to be satisfied that you can stand on your own and handle life's problems in a confident and healthy way.
+We want you to be satisfied that you can stand on your own and handle life's problems in a confident and healthy way.
 We will evaluate this together through the therapy process.

 Why do I need a therapist?
 Why can’t I just talk to a friend or family member?

-Having an educational background in counseling, I will know a variety of different ways to help and support you.
+Having an educational background in counseling, we will know a variety of different ways to help and support you.
 Having a support network of people that will listen to you is crucial, but it is not really a substitute for talking to someone who is licensed therapist helping you with your issues.
 Often friends will tell you what you want to hear or voice an opinion due to their vested interest in you and the relationship they have with you.
-I have an outsider perspective that can be beneficial in healing and wellness.
+We have an outsider perspective that can be beneficial in healing and wellness.